-- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Trust Board on at least six occasions during the FY - Monthly meetings with the CEO, Chief Operating Officer, Chief Financial Officer, Chair of the Trust Board and Chair of Audit and Risk Committee to review the financial performance of Trust schools - Regular reviews by the Board of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes - Setting targets to measure financial and other performance - Clearly defined purchasing (asset purchase or capital investment) guidelines - Delegation of authority and segregation of duties - Identification and management of risks
+- Comprehensive budgeting and monitoring systems with an annual budget and periodic financial reports which are reviewed and agreed by the Trust Board on at least six occasions during the financial year. - Monthly meetings with the CEO, Chief Operating Officer, Chief Financial Officer, Chair of the Trust Board and Chair of Audit and Risk Committee to review the financial performance of Trust schools. - Regular reviews by the Board of reports which indicate financial performance against the forecasts and of major purchase plans, capital works and expenditure programmes. - Setting targets to measure financial and other performance. - Clearly defined purchasing (asset purchase or capital investment) guidelines. - Delegation of authority and segregation of duties. - Identification and management of risks.

-The Board purchases an internal audit service from Larking Gowen.
+The Board purchases an internal audit service, as is considered best practice for a larger Trust, from Larking Gowen.
 The internal auditor's role includes giving advice on financial and other matters and performing a range of checks on the Trust's financial and other systems.
 In particular, the checks carried out in the current period included: